-In AD1933 developer E O’Sullivan opened the The Blue Lagoon lido, off Cray Avenue.
+In 1933 developer E O’Sullivan opened the The Blue Lagoon lido, off Cray Avenue.
 This privately operated open air swimming pool was to be the first part of a residential garden estate, complete with leisure facilities.
 The pool became a popular day-trip destination for Londoners, coming down by train, using combined “rail-swim” tickets.
 Apart from the vast pool, there was also a putting course and tennis courts.
-But when the Second World War broke out in AD1939 it was closed to the public, drained and was never reopened.
-In AD1951, The National Time Recorder Company Ltd built a new headquarters and works on the site, it later became warehouses.
+But when World War Two broke out in 1939, the lido was closed to the public, drained and never reopened.
+In 1951, The National Time Recorder Company Ltd built a new headquarters and works on the site, it later became warehouses.